 Here are details on the services on the A90, starting at Edinburgh and ending at Aberdeen.
 Please note that this does not cover the section between Dunfermline and Perth as this is superseded by the M90.
 Also on Motorway Services Online: Services on the M9 and the M90.

-FerrymuirAt South Queensferry, Lothian, EH30 9XX.
+At South Queensferry, Lothian, EH30 9QZ.
 [Google Maps]

 At South Queensferry, Lothian, EH30 9YJ.
 [Google Maps]

-BP Express operate the forecourt
+BP Express operate the filling station

+Notes: Also accessible to traffic on the B957.
+Another service area which has had a junction built around it, originally it was located off a dangerous staggered crossroads junction.
 Peggy Scott's is quite a new creation and only opened in about 2003.
 Before that Peggy Scott herself operated JG's Diner.
 J.G. were the first two initials of the gentleman who originally set up two restaurants – on at Inchture (see above) and the one at Finavon.
 He then sold them in the 1990s to two different owners with Peggy buying this one and continuing to run it as JG's Diner for a few years.
 The Finavon site originally had a Texaco filling station as well but this was closed and bulldozed in the mid 1990s.
 The restaurant and the shop for the filling station originally shared the same building until the shop closed with the filling station.
 In 2002 Peggy Scott then built a totally new building which opened in 2003 as Peggy Scott's instead of JG's.
 The new building lies just to the north of the old one.
 Inside Peggy Scott's is very new and clean looking and sports a small gift area and a very Scottish menu.
-The hotel is a separate service area, about 100 yards south.
+The hotel is separate to Peggy Scott's, about 100 yards south.